 Enterprise Manager includes a restricted-use license of the Oracle Database for use only with the Oracle Management Repository or other complementary repositories included with Enterprise Manager (such as, AWR Warehouse, Ops Center, Real User Experience Insight, Load Testing, and Test Manager).

 Additional database options or additional servers for disaster recovery require separate licensing.
 Customers receive one single-instance database with the Cloud Control, or RMAN, repository.
 To protect the repository with Data Guard, customers need to purchase a license for the standby site.
 To protect the repository with Oracle Real Application Clusters, customers must license the second node for the database, and both nodes require an Oracle Real Application Clusters license.

-Restricted-use license of Sun ZFS Storage Appliance Cloning (Part #7102338) is included with Enterprise Manager Snap Clone, a feature of Oracle Cloud Management Pack for Oracle Database.
+Restricted-use license of Oracle ZFS Storage Appliance Cloning (Part #7102338) is included with Enterprise Manager Snap Clone, a feature of Oracle Cloud Management Pack for Oracle Database.